macieksitko/python_chapters/README.md

 This is command-line script to manage a task list.

 ### Guide to use this script.

+Below are all commands you can put in your commanand-line.
+In case of any problem, use --help command.

+NAME is a task name

+DEADLINE is a ultimate date of finishing a task

+DESPRIPTION is a short additional information about your task

+All taksks has also got unique HASH required to update or remove specific task.

 usage: chapter2.py [-h] {add,update,remove,list} ...